-The Regulatory Flexibility Act of 1980 requires federal agencies to assess the effects of proposed regulations on small entities and to examine alternatives to the proposed regulations that may reduce adverse economic effects on significantly impacted entities (5 U.S. Code 601 et. seq.).
-The Act requires agencies to prepare a preliminary analysis for all proposed rulemakings to determine if a Regulatory Flexibility Analysis (RFA) is necessary.
+The Regulatory Flexibility Act of 1980 requires federal agencies to assess the effects of regulations on small entities and to examine alternatives to the regulations that may reduce adverse economic effects on significantly impacted entities (5 U.S. Code 601 et. seq.).
+The Act requires agencies to prepare a preliminary analysis for all rulemakings to determine if a Regulatory Flexibility Analysis (RFA) is necessary.

-This chapter examines the potential impacts of the proposed rulemaking on small entities.
-Section 6.1 provides a description of the requirements of the Regulatory Flexibility Act and the EPA guidelines for determining significant impacts on small businesses.
-The general methodology used to determine whether the proposed action may have significant impacts on small entities is described in Section 6.2.
-Section 6.3 presents the results of the analysis for each type of entity affected by the proposed rulemaking.
+This chapter examines the potential impacts of the rulemaking on small entities Section 6.1 provides a description of the requirements of the Regulatory Flexibility Act and the ÉPA guidelines for determining significant impacts on small businesses.
+The general methodology used to determine whether the action may have significant impacts on small entities is described in Section 6.2.
+Section 6.3 presents the results of the analysis for each type of entity affected by the rulemaking.

-This analysis is based on EPA's assessment of the most likely compliance behavior on the part of affected entities.
-The hypothetical "high-end" scenario described in Chapters 3 and 4 is considered to be an unlikely outcome of the rulemaking and is not addressed in this chapter.
+This analysis is based on EPA's assessment of the most likely compliance behavior on the part of affected entities EPA performed a high end analysis, predicated on an assumption that C&D landfills upgrade to meet these standards.
+In this scenario, cost impacts would be higher.
+EPA does not expect C&D landfills to upgrade, however, since they would be unlikely to recover the high costs of upgrading.
+The analysis of effects on small entities is predicated on an assumption that the owners of C&D landfills act rationally, and choose not to upgrade.
+Therefore, the hypothetical "high-end" scenario described in Chapters 3 and 4 is considered to be an unlikely outcome of the rulemaking and is not addressed in this chapter